GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-09-16-Theory_of_Constrained_Optimization.md

 $$
 It's easy to verify that $\mathcal{F}(x)$ is a cone.

-The tangent cone encapsulates key geometric properties because the sequence ({z_k}) under consideration remains feasible.
+The tangent cone encapsulates key geometric properties because the sequence $\{z_{k}\}$ under consideration remains feasible.
 As a result, it encompasses directions that preserve feasibility.
 The textbook offers two examples to demonstrate the computation of tangents.
 Here I'm going to illustrate one of them.

 Consider the problem,